-Intangible assets with lives that are not finite are amortized over periods ranging from 3 to 15 years and are evaluated for impairment at least annually.
-Intangibles are included in the "Other intangible assets, net" caption on the consolidated balance sheets.
-The Company concluded, based on management's assessment, that there was no impairment at March 31, 2022 or 2021.
+Intangible assets with definite lives are amortized over periods ranging from three to 15 years and are evaluated for impairment at least annually.
+Intangibles are included in Other intangible assets, net caption on the consolidated balance sheets.
+The Company concluded, based on management's assessment, that there was no impairment at March 31, 2022 and 2021.